ngn13/ctorm/README.md

 ![](https://img.shields.io/github/v/tag/ngn13/ctorm?label=version)
 ![](https://img.shields.io/github/license/ngn13/ctorm)

-ctorm is a libevent based, multi-threaded HTTP server for `HTTP/1.1` and `HTTP/1.0`.
+ctorm is a multi-threaded HTTP server for `HTTP/1.1` and `HTTP/1.0`.
-It has a (fairly) easy API for general web server applications.
+It has an easy API for general web server applications.

 ### Important!!!
 This software is pretty much in alpha state.
 I don't suggest you use ctorm on